Avijit-Jana/cnn-architectures-benchmark/Approach.md

 `get_model` creates a neural network model based on the given name:

 - If `lenet5`, returns a custom LeNet5 implementation (supports grayscale or RGB).
-- Otherwise, uses the `timm` library to load popular models (e.g., AlexNet, ResNet), with options for pretrained weights and custom output classes.
+- Otherwise, uses the `timm` and `torchvision` library to load popular models (e.g., AlexNet, ResNet, GoogleNet), with options for pretrained weights and custom output classes.
 - Raises an error for unsupported names.

 ---